freenas/freenas-docs/userguide/support.rst

   `pastebin <http://www.pastebin.com/>`_
   and paste the resulting URL into the IRC discussion.

 .. index:: Mailing Lists
 .. _Mailing Lists:

 Mailing Lists
 -------------

-Several %brand% mailing lists are available which allow users and developers to ask and answer questions related to the topic of the mailing list.
+Several FreeNAS® and TrueNAS® mailing lists are available which allow users and developers to ask and answer questions related to the topic of the mailing list.
 To post an email to a list, you will need to subscribe to it first.
 Each mailing list is archived, allowing you to browse for information by date, thread name, or author.

 The following mailing lists are available: